-After that we broke up into three groups and had a guided tour of the zoo and all of the animals by the owners and staff.
-We also were given the Behind the Scenes tour where we saw the Veterinary Clinic and leaned how they cared for their animals.
-We learned that they work with the San Diego Zoo to trade ani-mals for breeding and also where they obtain most of their hand-me-down equipment.
+After that, we broke up into three groups and had a guided tour of the zoo and all of the animals by the owners and staff.
+We also were given the Behind the Scenes tour where we saw the Veterinary Clinic and learned how they cared for their animals.
+We learned that they work with the San Diego Zoo to trade animals for breeding and also where they obtain most of their hand-me-down equipment.
 We also learned they really needed a portable X-Ray machine that they could carry out to the larger animals.
 They only had one stationary unit in the small room in their clinic and they were saving their pesos to buy a smaller used machine.

 We then went to the room where they prepared the food for such a variety of birds and animals.
 They prepare most of their food a day in advance and they prepare it in unique ways to make the animals hunt for their food by hiding it in different places every now and then.
 They hide the food in natural objects so the animals have to work for their food.
 This keeps the animals interested and keeps them learning and simulates the natural environment.

 On Tuesday the 19th we traveled to La Jolla Beach Camp which is about an hour south of Ensenada.
 Again we convoyed in seven groups and I was the last one to arrive in the early afternoon.
-About 90% of the RV’s had a parking spot right on the beach over-looking the ocean.
-Others that needed electric hook-ups, parked back in the second or third row as hook-ups were non-existent on the beachfront sites.
-This camp caters to a lot of American tourists and some have lived there since the ’70s, many in retirement full time.
+About 90% of the RV’s had a parking spot right on the beach overlooking the ocean.
+Others that needed electric hook-ups, parked back in the second or third row as hookups were non-existent on the beachfront sites.
+This camp caters to a lot of American tourists and some have lived there since the ’70s, many in retirement full-time.

-The weather was a bit chilly there for a couple of days but we had a meeting room that fit all of 100 us where we attended a Meet and Greet dinner hosted by the La Jolla Beach Camp owner Miguel Pabloff who turned out to be a really great guy.
+The weather was a bit chilly there for a couple of days but we had a meeting room that fit all all 100 of us where we attended a Meet and Greet dinner hosted by the La Jolla Beach Camp owner Miguel Pabloff who turned out to be a really great guy.
 Many people also brought with them older clothes and blankets and all sorts of stuff to donate to the less fortunate folks in the area.
 Miguel was a very generous man and took care of many of the less privileged town families and we helped him out with some donations.

 We also had a charity auction where many people in our group brought things others in our group may like as well as some of the local people in the area.
 The auction took about three hours and was a lot of fun because of some of the auctioneers who were real jokesters.
-All money raised was put in the pot to be given to four different charities in Mexico which we all voted on.
+All money raised was put in the pot to be divided between four different charities in Mexico which we all voted on.